campus-experts/spring-2017/communities/hacs/community-assesment.md

   - Yes please!
 In fact, why not join our [Facebook](https://hacs.tech/) group right now!

 - What happens if there is a disagreement?
   - We do our best to all conduct ourselves appropriately as adults.
+We are also working towards creating and implemneting a [code of conduct](https://github.com/HaCSBCU/conduct) for all interactions

 - Are there any policies or procedures in place, and are they documented?
   - We have a manifesto and many other official documents.
 The boring SU documentation stuff is accessible in our committee slack and on the BCU moodle portal.